| The Fulton Recovery System was used to recover spies, Special

 Webpages & Pubs About Fulton Recovery System

-Fulton Surface-to-Air Recovery System by WikipediA
+Fulton Surface-to-Air Recovery System by WikipediAhttps://en.wikipedia.org/wiki/Fulton_surface-to-air_recovery_system

 Thigpen, Jerry L., Colonel, USAF, Retired, The Praetorian